short bio (163 word count)

 Drawing from her former career in politics, Jenny is a regular commentator on politics and pop culture with contributions featured in National Public Radio, The Guardian, NBC News, BBC News, Al Jazeera America, Complex Magazine, and Southern California Public Radio. (jennyyang.tv @jennyyangtv)

-Jenny Yang is a Los Angeles-based writer and stand up comedian who produces the first-ever (mostly) female, Asian American standup comedy tour, Disoriented Comedy and has been a writer and performer on the viral Fusion and Buzzfeed videos including "Ways Our Asian Moms Say 'I Love You'," "If Asians Said the Stuff White People Say" (nearly 20 million views), "What if Adults had Tantrums Like Toddlers?" and the "Ask An Asian" video series.
+Jenny Yang is a Los Angeles-based writer, actor and stand up comedian who produces the first-ever (mostly) female, Asian American standup comedy tour, Disoriented Comedy and has been a writer and performer on the viral Fusion and Buzzfeed videos including "Ways Our Asian Moms Say 'I Love You'," "If Asians Said the Stuff White People Say" (nearly 20 million views), "What if Adults had Tantrums Like Toddlers?" and the "Ask An Asian" video series.
 She has also made appearances on digital platforms for Comedy Central (“White Flight”), Funny or Die, Cracked.com, Anna Akana, and Whitney Rice.
 Jenny is also the creator of the viral Bad Appetite Magazine comedy videos that skewer food and "foodie" culture and politics (#HowToEatPBJ // #FoodToWork).

 In 2016, Jenny was honored as a White House Champion of Change for Asian American and Pacific Islander Art and Storytelling.